NSO icon 1.jpg NSO icon 2.pngNSO icon 3.jpgNSO icon 4.jpg

 •To be aware of what might change in cancer care and why

-Non surgical oncology – or NSO for short - is the general name given to all services that provide treatment and care for cancer patients without surgery – mainly chemotherapy and radiotherapy.
+Non-surgical oncology – or NSO for short - is the name given to services that provide treatment and care for cancer patients without surgery – mainly chemotherapy and radiotherapy.

 Map of districts in West Yorkshire and Harrogate